tryton/tryton/doc/index.rst

 Party Module
 ############

-The party module defines the concepts of party, category and contact mechanism.
+The party module defines the concepts of party, identifier, category and contact mechanism.
 It also comes with reports to print labels and letters and a *Check VIES* wizard.

 Party